Kevinpgalligan/KevingalWebsite/pages/blog/organs-passwords-wills.md

-title: "Organs, passwords and wills: sh*t to sort out before you die"
+title: "Organs, passwords and wills"
 date: 2019-12-17
+description: How to not leave behind a mess when you die.
 draft: yes

 You're going to die.
 Your dog is going to die.
 I'm going to die.
 We're all going to die.
 I feel like this is a fact that isn't repeated often enough.
 The blah blah people of blah have the right idea.
 They drape themselves with rotting meat as a constant reminder of their impending doom.